Priapos1004/ML101/README.md

 ## code in scripts/.py-files
 ### (7) create prototype

 Now that you have a preprocessing for your data and a model with a good performance, you can bring your code in a production ready form.
-This means to refactor your code into classes, functions and different script.
+This means to refactor your code into classes, functions, and different scripts.
 At the end, you want to have a workflow from running script1 --> script2 --> script3 so that you have

 raw data --> preprocessed data --> train and save model --> deploy model